Raju-Mali/Raju-Mali/README.md

 Hi, My name is Raju.

-I've recently being learning to use :snake: Python as a part of **HyperionDev Bootcamp in Software Engineering (Fundamentals)**.
+I am a highly motivated, creative individual with extensive experience in administration and IT support seeking a software engineering position.
+After discovering a passion for coding during my recent bootcamp with HyperionDev.
+I am now eager to transition and further expand my skill set in the field of software engineering.
+I am a fast learner with strong time management and multitasking skills, dedicated to delivering accurate work.

 What I have learned so far is just a tip of the iceberg and I'm here eager to learn further through the community.
 Please feel free to connect with me and please do not hesitate to give me any suggestion and feedback.

 I am sure I'll be back here to make more changes for now, **"Hello Everyone"**.